Introduction: Living Frugally on One Income

 11) Choose Frugal Family Activities

 Look for free or cheap family activities that you can all enjoy.
 This could include visiting local parks, playing board games, going on hikes, attending festivals, and more.
-There are plenty of affordable ways to have fun that the whole family will enjoy.
+There are numerous cost-effective ways to have fun that will delight the entire family.

 12) Only Buy What You Need